Aar7/se_project_aroundtheus/README.md

 - Added functionality to modal.
 Profile edit button, modal save and close buttons are functional.
 Entries can be saved for profile header and description before refreshing.
 - Added JS to enable cards to be dynamically generated based on precoded values and future implementation of profile 'add' button to allow users to add cards.

+> `04-22-2024`

+_Major_

+1. Integrate modal for adding cards
+   - Add ability to generate card according to user input
+2. Integrate delete icon to be gnerated on each generated card
+   - Add ability to delete respective card
+3. Integrate ability to 'open' cards when user clicks on one
+4. Integrated smooth opening and closing of modals

+_Minor_

+1. Refactor 'for' loop for generating cards to forEach loop
+2. Integrate style-change for like-button